magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 The Multiplayer Service enables real-time interactions between users.
 This service is crucial for:

-* Session Creation: Starting multi-users sessions.
+* Session Creation: Starting multi-user sessions.
 * User Connectivity: Connecting users to the same session.
 * State Synchronization: Ensuring all users see the same state in real time.